toralf/torutils/README.md

    sudo CONFIGURED_RELAYS="5.6.7.8:9001 1.2.3.4:443" ./ipv4-rules.sh start
    ```

-   (`CONFIGURED_RELAYS6` for the IPv6 case).
+   (use `CONFIGURED_RELAYS6` for the IPv6 case).

-A command line value takes precedence over the environment variable.
+Specifying command line argument/s takes precedence over an environment variable.
-To allow inbound traffic to additional local port/s, then define them in the environment (space separated), e.g.:
+To allow inbound traffic to additional local port/s define them in the environment, e.g.:

 ```bash
 export ADD_LOCAL_SERVICES="2.71.82.81:828 3.141.59.26:53"
 ```

-(`ADD_LOCAL_SERVICES6` respectively) before you run the script.
+(use `ADD_LOCAL_SERVICES6` appropriatly) before running the script.
 To append the rules onto existing _iptables_ rules (overwrite is the default)
 you've to comment out the call _clearRules()_ (near the end of the script at _start)_).
 The script sets few _sysctl_ values (following line).